Written by: Apurva Pawar

 2. Reputation among the dog community

-Chihuahuas are known for having short fuse, being irritable, barking excessively, and being temperamental.
+Chihuahuas are known for having short fuses, being irritable, barking excessively, and being temperamental.
 This is somewhat accurate; if they are entitled to get bored, irritated, or teased, they can become noisy.

 The Chihuahua is a cheerful, self-assured little dog, but it has a reputation for barking excessively at bigger dogs whenever people approach.